pocha/terminal-codelearn/README.md

 Each message sent to the server was the 'whoami' command of which the server returned the output.

-##Single Client#
+###Single Client#
 The graph below shows the client side delay measured when a single client is connected to the server.

 ![Single Client Graph](https://raw.github.com/pocha/terminal-codelearn/master/graphs/single-client.png)

 The blue lines give the minimum and the maximum of the dataset while the green one shows the average of the whole data

-##Multiple Clients#
+###Multiple Clients#
 This test tries to emulate multiple browsers connecting and interacting with the server.

 The Y-axis of the graph below shows the average time taken by the server to respond to a request .
-This time is measured on the server because the  client script introduces delay in processing the messages it recieves from the server.
+This time is measured on the server because the  client script introduces delay in processing the messages it receives from the server.

 The X-axis of the graph gives the total number of concurrent users connected to the server.